katherinewu312/cs6120-tasks/l7/discussion.md

 The resultant LLVM code returns a concrete non-zero value, which is expected!
 This is because our pass has determined that the denominator in the division instruction is 0 and replaces the entire result of the division with 0, and `0 + 2 = 2`, so `main` returns `2`.

+**More complicated examples:**
+To demonstrate that our pass works on larger programs, we have C implementations of [Taylor series](./taylor.c) and a [probabilistic approximation of pi](./pi.c) (the latter is taken from the official LLVM test suite).
+We manually checked that the executables produced by `clang` return the same result with and without our pass!